dart-lang/language/working/parts-with-imports/feature-specification.md

     name conflicts between declarations in separate tree-branches of the library structure.

-*   *Import inheritance is a only suggestion*: Aka. other files' imports cannot break your code (at least if you're not depending on them).
-A part file is never restricted by the imports it inherits from its parent file.
-It can ignore and override all of them with imports of its own.
-That allows a file, like a macro generated file, to import all its own dependencies and be completely self-contained when it comes to imports. _It still needs to fit into the library and not conflict with existing top-level names.
-That's why a macro should document any non-fresh names it introduces, so a library using the macro can rename any declarations that would conflict._
+*   *Import inheritance can be ignored*: Aka. ancestor files' imports shouldn't break your code (if you're not depending on them).
+    A part file is never _restricted_ by the imports inherited from its parent file.
+    It can ignore and override all of them with imports of its own, and by making explicit references to its own imported names.
+    That allows such a file, for example code-generated file, to import all its own dependencies and be completely self-contained when it comes to imports.
+    _Generated code still needs to fit into the library and not conflict with existing top-level names.
+A code generator should document any non-fresh names it introduces, so the author of a library that will contain generated code can rename any manually written declarations that would conflict._
+    Because adding more extension declarations can affect the resolution of implicit extension applications, a part file that aims to be completely independent of its parent imports should import its own extensions *and* use only explicit extension applications of those.
+    _That is something code generation may want to do anyway.
+It doesn't care about the verbosity, and the strategy is safe against any later changes._

-    *   Because of that, it's possible to convert an existing library into a part file of another library.
-Since a library is self-contained and imports all external names that it refers to, making it a part file will not cause any conflict due to inherited imports. _(Obviously still need to avoid conflicts with top-level declarations.)_
+    *   The ability to be independent of parent file imports should make it possible to convert an existing library into a part file of another library.
+        Since a library is self-contained and imports all external names that it refers to, making it a part file will not cause any conflict due to inherited imports. _(The part will still need to avoid conflicts with existing top-level declarations of the library, and it may need to make extension applications explicit in the rare case when the library already contains a different applicable extension that is equally or more specific.)_
     *   And similarly, if a part file *is* self-contained, it can be converted into a separate library and imported back into the original library, or it can be moved to another position in the part tree hierarchy. _(Again